UofCStatDeptConsult/uofcstatdeptconsult.github.io/_pages/glms.md

-4.5 Psueo-Poisson and Negative Binomial regression Pseudo-Poisson and negative binomial regression are two common strategies for addressing overdispersion in count data.
+### 5 Pseudo-Poisson and Negative Binomial regression
+Pseudo-Poisson and negative binomial regression are two common strategies for addressing overdispersion in count data.
 In the pseudo-Poisson setup, a new parameter ' is introduced that sets the